 For all of our automated window treatments, we work with a variety of manufacturers that offer silent motor technology.
 With these motors, all the changes to your shades are practically inaudible.

-This silent motor technology is ideal in situations where you want to make subtle changes like when going to bed at night or watching a movie.
-You can test various shades at your dealer showroom to see which options offer the least amount of noise.
+This silent motor technology is ideal in situations where you want to make subtle changes when going to bed at night or watching a movie.
+You can test various shades at our dealer showroom to see which options offer the least amount of noise.